A Basic Guide to Obtaining a Tourist License For Rental Properties In Spain

-If you manage more than 5 properties, then you must register a company.
+If you manage more than 5 properties, then you must register as a company.

 When you advertise your property, you must always display your license details.

-You can apply for the licence in any government administrative office, but it is recommended to use one of the following offices below.
+You can apply for the license in any government administrative office, but it is recommended to use one of the following offices below.

-The holders of the license needs to obtain and user and password from the police so they can enter online the name of each person that stays in the premises
+2. The holder of the license needs to obtain a user ID and password from the police so they can enter online the name of each person who stays in the premises